-Source (link to git-repo or to original if based on someone elses unmodified work): Add the source-code for this project on opencode.net
+Source i (link to git-repo or to original if based on someone elses unmodified work):

 A mod of the cpu/memory plugin for aero aio.
 The hardware information is gathered via backends.
 You can easily write a python backend for your hardware.
 Look at the files cpumemv2_backend.py, cpumemv2_default.py and cpumemv2_i8k.py to learn how to write backends.